Capture of Ootmarsum: Siege and capture

 As with the capture of Enschede the same process took place; a Dutch trumpeter under a flag of truce was sent to the gate of Ootmarsum to demand the surrender.
 Duivenvoorde threatened that under Maurice's orders his army would inflict the same destruction that befell Bredevoort and Groenlo during their capture a few weeks before.
 The garrison commander Otto van den Sande replied that the King had commanded him to defy the besiegers and hold firm and that he himself could not surrender as only someone with a higher authority could so.
 Sande thus ordered continuous cannon fire from the ramparts which continued over the whole night, causing casualties amongst the English troops digging a siege trench.

-Maurice on hearing the report of the resistance, subsequently sent four heavy guns to Ootmarsum.
-The following evening Dutch engineers started to make approaches towards the cities southern ramparts and spent that time putting two large siege guns in position.
-On the north side English troops and engineers did the same and brought up three artillery cannons in position.
-In Ootmarsum the following day the new siege works were noticed and the incessant bombardment was resumed on these newly dug positions.
+Upon hearing the report of the resistance, Maurice subsequently sent four heavy guns to Ootmarsum.
+The following evening, Dutch engineers began advancing toward the city's southern ramparts, spending the time positioning two large siege guns.
+Meanwhile, on the north side, English troops and engineers did the same, bringing three artillery cannons into position.
+The next day in Ootmarsum, the new siege works were observed, and the incessant bombardment resumed on these newly dug positions.

-Van den Sande soon realized his position was hopeless and with no hope of relief asked for the written terms of Maurice to be handed over.
+Van den Sande soon realized his position was hopeless and with no hope of relief, he asked for the written terms of Maurice to be handed over.
 This time there was immediate capitulation, and the company of Spanish and German troops consisting of 120 men pulled out of the city, taking with them two banners, two guns, 800 pounds of gunpowder, 2000 fuses, four tons of flour, and other provisions.
 The written honors of war was that the garrison was to remain behind the Meuse for the allotted time of three months where they were not to engage in combat.

 Dutch and English troops took over and Van Duivenvoorde ordered the fortifications and outer moat of Ootmarsum to be demolished as had been done in Enschede.
 At the same time, Maurice with the main army was busy with the siege of Oldenzaal which capitulated a day later.